Profile

 • Biography

-Pat Marsteller directed the Emory College Center for Science Education and is a faculty member in the department of Biology at Emory.
+Pat Marsteller directed the Emory College Center for Science Education and was a faculty member in the department of Biology at Emory.
 She studied evolution of animal behavior for her MS degree at University of South Carolina and evolution and quantitative genetics for her PhD at the University of Florida.
 She worked with alligators for her MS thesis, investigating whether they could use the sun, the moon and the stars to navigate.
 Her dissertation research focused on a quantitative genetic analysis, using with fruit flies as a model system, to investigate genetic and environmental influence on life history patterns and traits such as longevity and quantity and timing of reproduction.
 She has taught courses evolution, Darwin and the idea of evolution and many other courses over her 30 years of college teaching.
 She also works with college and pre-college faculty on developing curriculum materials and on using active learning strategies in the teaching of science and mathematics.
 She is the PI of the ScienceCasenetwork and NeuroCaseNet and a helper on HITS and Molecular CaseNet.

 Pat’s grand project is to prepare Faculty of the Future to teach well, to be creative, to be excellent mentors.
 She believes that we all have a responsibility to educate the public about science.
 Her other grand project relates to increasing diversity in science...She is in charge of special programs to increase success for underrepresented groups, women and first genration students at undergraduate, graduate, postdoc and faculty levels. support for these initiatives comes from NSF, HHMI, and NIH.
 She is co-PI of the Emory Initiative for Maximizing Student Development project, among many projects that support student research.